ManuelCarreiras/moz_sch/README.md

 - Returns timetable with subject, teacher, period, classroom information
 - Supports filtering by `term_id` and `year_id` query parameters
 - Returns available terms and years for frontend dropdowns
+- Terms automatically filter by selected school year

+**Teacher Schedule Endpoint**:
+- Authenticates via JWT token (extracts username or email)
+- Looks up teacher by username (Cognito username) or email
+- Returns all classes assigned to the teacher
+- Supports filtering by `term_id` and `year_id` query parameters
+- Returns available terms and years for frontend dropdowns
+- Smart filter cascading with auto-reset

 ### Infrastructure Management
 ```